 If you choose to publish your article as open access within the Springer Open Choice program, Springer automatically deposits the final published version of your article into PubMed Central and it is made publicly accessible, if the article meets the PMC deposition guidelines.
+In order to ensure your article is identified as eligible for deposit, please indicate that you have received NIH funding when entering your funding information within the peer review system.
 See here under “Self-archiving, manuscript deposition, and digital preservation” for full details.
 The copyright will remain with you and the article will be published under the Creative Commons Attribution License.

 I am funded by NIH and have published via the subscription route.
 Am I able to comply with the NIH policy on PubMed Central deposition?

-Within Springer’s MyPublication process you can notify us easily (I am NIH funded – ‘Yes’).
-You can also notify Springer using our form.
+To notify Springer, please complete our form.
 We require your full NIH grant number and can only process requests with a full and properly formed grant number.
 An example would be: ‘R01 GM012345-03’.

 You only need to enter one NIH grant number.
 The additional one(s) can be included in a later stage.